zeromev/zeromev-core/README.md

 Flashbots [mev-inspect-py](https://github.com/flashbots/mev-inspect-py) is used to extract swap and MEV data.

-Our [fork](https://github.com/pmcgoohan/mev-inspect-py) allows it to access an external postgres database, as well as fixing some versioning problems, so let's use this.
+We have released a [fork](https://github.com/pmcgoohan/mev-inspect-py) which allows it to access an external postgres database, as well as fixing some versioning problems, so let's use this.

 ### install

-Follow the mev-inspect-py [install section](https://github.com/pmcgoohan/mev-inspect-py/blob/main/README.md#install) in this fork to run it in a local instance of kubernetes (https://github.com/pmcgoohan/mev-inspect-py).
+Follow the mev-inspect-py [install section](https://github.com/pmcgoohan/mev-inspect-py/blob/main/README.md#install) in the fork to install and run it in a local instance of kubernetes (https://github.com/pmcgoohan/mev-inspect-py).

 Ensure your postgres password is set correctly to the postgres instance in your environment variables: